 As described above under "Risk Factors - Challenges to the Advance Pricing Agreement", the SAT, the Mexican tax authority, initiated a legal proceeding seeking to nullify the APA which it issued to Primero in 2012.
 The APA confirmed Primero's basis for paying taxes on the price it realized for certain silver sales between 2010 and 2014.
 Pursuant to ongoing tax audits relating to the APA, the SAT issued the Reassessments against PEM (as detailed in the section above entitled "Financial Risks - Challenges to the APA for 2010 - 2014 tax years").
 The SAT has not yet issued a new APA ruling or re-assessed PEM in respect of its sales of silver for 2014.
 On September 23, 2020, the Federal Court issued a decision nullifying the APA and directing the SAT to issue a new APA ruling and on November 12, 2020, the Company received written reasons for the decision from the Federal Court.
-On November 30, 2020, the Company filed an appeal of the Federal Court's decision with the Circuit Courts.
-As two writs of certiorari were filed before the Mexican Supreme Court of Justice, on April 15, 2021, the Plenary of the Supreme Court i) admitted one of those writs, ii) requested the Circuit Court to send the appeal file to them, and iii) assigned such writ to the Second Chamber of the Supreme Court for issuing the corresponding decision.
-Both writs of certiorari were withdrawn in December 2022.
-The challenge filed by the Company are returned to the Mexican Circuit Courts and on December 5, 2023, the Second Collegiate Court issued a decision, which was formally notified to the Company on January 4, 2024, PEM filed an extraordinary appeal to the Mexican Supreme Court of Justice with respect to the Second Collegiate Court's decision, and PEM is currently waiting for the Supreme Court to admit such appeal.
+On November 30, 2020, the Company filed an appeal of the Federal Court's decision with the Mexican Circuit Court partially granted constitutional protection to the Company with respect to certain matters, but not others.
+Accordingly, on January 18, 2024, PEM filed an extraordinary appeal to the Mexican Supreme Court of Justice assumed jurisdiction over the appeal on June 20, 2024.
+On September 18, 2024, the Supreme Court issued its decision, which was formally notified to the Company's appeal regarding the constitutional arguments, but affirmed the validity of certain precedents of the Supreme Court which the Company believes are favourable to PEM and that were not considered by the Federal Tax Court in storigent devices in graving the Supreme Court of the Supreme Court precedents.
+Accordingly, on January 23, 2024, the Federal Tax Court in storigent decision is seen and the company she believes are favourable to PEM and that were not considered by the Federal Tax Court in soriginal decision is seen and the section and the section of the Supreme Court of the Supreme Court which the Company pelieves are favourable to PEM and that were not c